Beacon Litfest 2025

 Mystery Thriller: JACKIE CORLEY-Towne Square Media

-Crime Thriller: CYNTHIA WIENER-The Writers Studio NYC
+Crime Thriller: CYNTHIA WEINER-The Writers Studio NYC

 JUNE 12 – KICKOFF PARTY AND PERFORMANCE

-DREW PROCHASKA-MODERATOR
+DREW PROCHASKA-MODERATOR & STORYTELLER

 Drew Prochaska is a two-time Moth Story SLAM Champion and has coached writers and performers in theater film and stage for over 20 years.
 He is the creator and host of the consistently excellent —and consistently sold out— Artichoke Storytelling series, in Beacon, NY.
 Since his vision became reality in 2018, Prochaska continues to believe in the Artichoke as not just a show, but “a creative community with a heart so deep and real, it’s almost church to us.”
 We are thrilled to have him planning an exceptional experience with us for the BLF 2025 Kickoff!